 Implementation: what do we need?

-– A workspace.
-The room provided must be large enough and arranged in such a way as to accommodate all participants and allow freedom of movement, the workshop requiring a physical commitment.
+– A workspace: the room provided must be large enough and arranged in such a way that it can accommodate all participants and allow freedom of movement, the workshop requiring physical commitment.

 The methodology is aimed at primary and sixth grade students, aged between 9 and 13.
 Ideally, the group should not exceed 30 students.

 Strengthen the capacity for individual and collective reflection around a text.

 Reinforce the notions of listening, attention to others and debate.